Goat Cheese Crostini with Tomato Chutney

 - Chef’s note: be careful not to make this before your guests arrive as the crostini may get soggy.
 Alternately you may serve the chevre on the crostini and place the tomato chutney in the middle of the serving platter and allow the guests to help themselves

-- NB This recipe can also make a lovely light lunch made goat cheese, tomato chutney, and toast instead of crostini
+Note: This recipe can also make a lovely light lunch made goat cheese, tomato chutney, and toast instead of crostini.

 Author: Belcour Preserves